MoustafaMohamed01/llm-projects/README.md

 Welcome to the **LLM Projects** repository — a growing collection of hands-on applications powered by **Large Language Models (LLMs)** like **Google Gemini 2.0 Flash** and **Meta's LLaMA 3.2**.
 This repo showcases real-world use cases built with **Streamlit**, focused on automating content creation and enhancing productivity with AI.

-Whether you're a student, developer, or AI enthusiast, these projects demonstrate how to integrate cutting-edge LLMs into useful tools like blog generators and SQL query builders.
+Whether you're a student, developer, or AI enthusiast, these projects demonstrate how to integrate cutting-edge LLMs into useful tools like blog generators, SQL query builders, and data analysis assistants.

 ---